Poseidon: Origins

 According to some theories Poseidon was a Pelasgian god or a god of the Minyans.
 Traditionally the Minyans are considered Pelasgians and they lived in Thessaly and Boeotia.
 In Thessaly (Pelasgiotis) there was a close relation to the horses.
 Poseidon created the first horse Skyphios hitting a rock with his trident and managed in the same way to drain the valley of Tempe.
 The Thessalians were famous charioteers.
 Some of the oldest Greek myths appear in Boeotia.
 In ancient cults Poseidon was worshipped as a horse.
-The horse Arion was a sire of Poseidon-horse with Erinys and the winged horse Pegasus a sire of Poseidon foaled by Medousa.
+The horse Arion was a sire of Poseidon-horse with Erinys and the winged horse Pegasus a sire of Poseidon foaled by Medusa.
 At Onchestos he had an old famous festival which included horseracing.
 However it is possible that Poseidon like Zeus was a common god of all Greeks from the beginning.